Caught in the Crowd

 "Caught in the Crowd" is a song by Australian singer songwriter Kate Miller-Heidke.
 It was released in February 2009 as the second single to be lifted from Miller-Heidke's second album Curiouser.
 It was written by Kate Miller-Heidke and Keir Nuttall.
 The song peaked at number 33 on the ARIA Charts and was certified gold.

 Background

-On Miller-Heidke's official website she states; "'Caught in the Crowd' is a different kind of song, with a double tug of the heart-string behind the gentle texture of music, and the recognisably real story of a lingering childhood regret and she cryed."
+On Miller-Heidke's official website she states; "'Caught in the Crowd' is a different kind of song, with a double tug of the heart-string behind the gentle texture of music, and the recognisably real story of a lingering childhood regret and she cried."

 The song is a first-person account by a passive observer towards bullying and the regret they experience later in life.
 In speaking with The Feed's Patrick Abboud about the song's origins, she revealed that “I was never the bully but I was definitely bullied and I also saw other people being bullied, and didn't have the courage to step in and then later regretted it.”